joetanx/conjur-cluster/README.md

 - After the leader node failure and failover, the Conjur cluster is functional with 1 leader node and 1 asynchronous standby node
 - Recovery procedures are required to return the cluster to healthy level of having 1 leader node, 1 synchronous standby node and 1 asynchronous standby node

-☝️ **Note**: failed leader node cannot be added back to the cluster
+❗ **Important**: failed leader node cannot be added back to the cluster

 Ref: <https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/Deployment/HighAvailability/repair-cluster-after-auto-failover.htm>